India central to our global ambitions, says Lenovo India official | Technology

 Lenovo on Tuesday said India is central to the tech giant's global ambitions as it exuded confidence about the market growth potential.

-Lenovo clocked USD 1.9 billion in revenue in the country in FY22-23, according to the company.
+Lenovo clocked USD 1.9 billion in revenue in the country in FY22-23, with an 8 per cent growth outlook for the next three years, two per cent more than their global prospects, according to a company presentation.

 ''We are the third largest market in the world today on the personal computers (PC) side.
 India is central to the global ambitions that we have,'' Director of Consumer Business (India Region) at Lenovo India, Dinesh Nair told PTI.